sdm4fzi/aas_middleware/Use_cases_aas_transformation.md

 - (done): add a basyx caching connector with internal caching or redis and also use only one aiohttp session!

 new features:
-- (3): add support for defining a DataModel with JsonSchema
+- (done): add support for defining a DataModel with JsonSchema
 - (2): allow to add triggers for workflows on events, also add an Listener and Publisher for pub/sub communication

 basyx enhancements: